10.8 Current debates and reforms

 On this page

-According to the press release (19.9.2022) of the Ministry of Education and Culture, the budget proposal for 2023 of Prime Minister Sanna Marin’s Government will continue to invest in education and culture.
+According to the press release (19.9.2022) of the Ministry of Education and Culture, the budget proposal for 2023 of earlier, Prime Minister Sanna Marin’s Government will continue to invest in education and culture.
 Still, when the compensation for the reduction in the proceeds of the beneficiaries of gambling activities will be implemented at the same level as in 2022, it is proposed to decrease the funding of the appropriations for youth work by 4,2 million euros in 2023.
-The upcoming Parliamentary elections in April 2023 may still have an effect on the funding situation.
-See more in Youth Wiki/Finland 1.7 Funding youth policy.
+See more in Youth Wiki/Finland 1.9 Current debates and reforms.

 As described in the Youth Research Network’s Näkökulma-publication (Viewpoint) entitled ‘What is school youth work?
 The research checks the definitions and aims of school youth work’ (available in Finnish), in Finland the state policy supports the rights of youth work to also take place in schools, as well as youth work’s potential to support individuals and groups in that arena.
 According to the National Youth Work and Youth Policy Programme 2020–2023, school youth work creates connections towards a smoother everyday living for many young people and towards a reduction in social exclusion.
 State subsidies for the school youth work have been shared by the Regional State Administration.
 In the funding regulations the role of school youth work is also seen as healing power when it comes to the damages caused by the lowered amount of contact teaching resulting from the Covid-19 epidemic.
 Based on those documents, youth workers are seen to have a professional capacity to support the development of group spirit in classrooms, as well as support the anti-bullying work.
 When it comes to the deeper nature of youth work, the text mentions that youth work might really have the capacity to bring to schools some new resources related to the needs aforementioned, because youth work always starts by hearing the youth’s point of view, and recognises the different kinds of life situations young people are in as well as their varying meaningful social relations, different kind of needs, cultures and their connections to the school cultures and first of all, recognised the young people themselves positively.
 This research is conducted by a research group Susanna Jurvanen, Eila Kauppinen, Tomi Kiilakoski, Antti Kivijärvi, Sofia Laine, Pia Nyman-Kurkiala and Anna Siegfrids.
 They work for the Youth Work Centre of Expertise Nuoska, which develops youth work models and evaluation methods at schools and educational institutes.
 The Center is led by the South-Eastern Finland University of Applied Sciences’s Youth Research and Development Center Juvenia.